 Did you catch that?
 The word “prince” comes from a root word that means “To reveal, to manifest, to announce, to declare!”

-When was our Messiah “revealed, announced, or declared” as “The Anointed One, the Mashiyach?”
+And when was our Messiah “revealed, announced, or declared” as “The Anointed One, the Mashiyach?”

 It was at his mikvah (baptism), that he was first recognized as the Messiah: